BokiX01/password-storage/README.md

 - All passwords are encrypted and stored in "storage.json" file

 INSTALLING INSTRUCTIONS:
-- Download the whole folder
+- Download the whole "Password Storage" folder

 RUNNING INSTRUCTIONS:
 1. Run "Password Storage.exe"